pH200/jsrun/README.md

 and it is impossible in the `package.json`.
 And we want variables for filenames in different scripts, again, impossible for `package.json`.

+## FAQ

+### Copying, moving and removing files

+You can always write shell scripts inside JsRun for these tasks.
+However, if you want to keep these shell commands portable, we recommend using [shelljs].

+### Watching file changes

+You can use watch mode from your tools if they are available.
+On the other hand, if it's not available, you can try [catw].

 ## Documentation

 [Documentation page](/docs/README.md)